-I am a husband, father, craftsman, task master, servant leader and professional agent of change.
+I am a husband, father, son, brother, uncle, craftsman, task master, servant leader and professional agent of change.

 “To know that we know what we know, and that we do not know what we do not know, that is true knowledge." - Confucius

-When I worked in Westmoreland NH, I was selected and had the true honor of joining my Principal for a trip down to Florida to attend a National Leadership Conference hosted by Josten’s.
-There, I was motivated and enlightened by so many educational leaders, authors, and keynote speakers; I was inspired to be a better human being.
-Mark Scharenbroich inspired me with his humor, wit, and meaningful connections.
-With that, one of the key concepts I took with me was the power of making meaningful connections with people.
+I was selected and had the honor of joining my Principal at Westmoreland School for a trip to Florida to attend the National Leadership Conference hosted by Josten’s.
+I was enlightened by so many educational leaders, authors, and speakers.
+Mark Scharenbroich inspired me with his humor, wit, and his presentation on making meaningful connections.

 Fast forward several years, I reached out to Mark for an interview.
 As an educator, I adopted the “Nice Bike” principles and applied them to my daily routine.
 In return, I have found my work to be rewarding and fulfilling.
 I would like to thank Mark for taking time to do this interview with me.

 The following link is my interview with Mark, via his website blog: An Interview with Mark - Nice Bike